extism/go-pdk/README.md

 where you can invoke it.

 This topic can get fairly complicated and we have not yet fully abstracted the Wasm knowledge you need to do this correctly.
-So we recommend reading out [concept doc on Host Functions](https://extism.org/docs/concepts/host-functions) before you get started.
+So we recommend reading our [concept doc on Host Functions](https://extism.org/docs/concepts/host-functions) before you get started.

 ### A Simple Example

 Host functions have a similar interface as exports.
-You just need to declare them as extern on the top of your lib.rs.
+You just need to declare them as extern on the top of your main.go.
 You only declare the interface as it is the host's responsibility to provide the implementation:

 ```go
 //go:wasmimport env a_python_func